 3.4.2 Mid-Tournament Surveys

 Copies of the mid-Tournament survey were printed on A4 paper for athletes to complete with a pen or pencil within 30 minutes of completion of the second or third game of each day.
 All surveys were administered and collected by the researcher, occasionally with some minimal assistance from team staff who handed out surveys or pens.
 After receiving permission from the team coach or manager, I approached each team approximately 10-20 minutes following the completion of the game, and administered a hard copy of the mid-Tournament survey to each athlete.
 Data collection occurred on the side of the Tournament field after athletes had completed their cool-down routines.
-The mid-Tournament took approximately 3 minutes to complete.
-Completed surveys were collected by the researcher and sealed in envelopes labelled by team.
+The mid-Tournament survey took approximately 3 minutes to complete, and completed surveys were collected by the researcher and sealed in envelopes labelled by team.
 Athletes were surveyed following the second game of each day (or in the case of two of the teams, following the third game of Day 1, and the second game of Day 2).
 Survey responses were later manually collated and data were imputed into a .csv file using Microsoft Excel (Version 14.7.1).
 Collated data were then combined with other survey and performance data to be analysed in RStudio.

 3.4.3 Post-Tournament Survey